-We have used these placemats on a variety of topics with Caroline.
+We have used these placemats on a variety of topics with our daughter.
 They are a great way to learn for visual learners and can start some great conversations at the dinner table.

 Here is a selection of words that could work for spelling.
 Choose the ones that best fit your learners.

 - Underground Railroad